JuliaTagBot/DatasToolbox/README.md

 pickle(filename, object)
 ```

 Converts the provided object to a PyObject and serializes it in the python pickle format.
-If the object provided is a `DataFrame`, this will first convert it to a pandas dataframe.
+If the object provided is a `DataTable`, this will first convert it to a pandas dataframe.

 <a id='DatasToolbox.pwd2PyPath-Tuple{}' href='#DatasToolbox.pwd2PyPath-Tuple{}'>#</a>
 **`DatasToolbox.pwd2PyPath`** &mdash; *Method*.